 Student loans are complicated, especially when it comes to figuring out how much the loan will actually cost you over time.
-Figuring out the interest rate and APR can feel like taking a trip back to freshman year algebra.
+APR, or annual percentage rate, reflects the total cost of borrowing a loan including the interest rate and any fees.

-That 5.05%, however, does not include other costs that are considered in the APR formula, including disbursement costs.
-For loans with no fees, it is possible that the APR and interest rate will match, but in general, the APR is considered a more reliable and accurate explanation of your total costs as you pay off your student loans.
+That 4.99%, however, does not include other costs that are considered in the APR formula, including disbursement costs.
+For loans with no fees, it is possible that the APR and interest rate will match.
+But in general, when comparing APR vs interest rate, the APR is considered a more reliable and accurate explanation of your total costs as you pay off your student loans.
 If you’re shopping around for student loans or planning to refinance your loans, the APR offered can help you decide which lender you would like to work with.

 Let’s say you take out a student loan for $20,000 with an origination fee of $1,000 and an interest rate of 5%.
 An origination fee is the cost the lender may charge you for actually disbursing your loan, and it is usually taken directly out of the loan balance before you receive your disbursement.

 So, in this example, even though you took out $20,000, you would only receive $19,000 after the disbursement fee is charged.
 Even though you only receive $19,000, the lender still charges interest on the full $20,000 you borrowed.

 The APR accounts for both your 5% interest rate and your $1,000 origination fee to give you a new number, expressed as a percentage of the loan amount you borrowed.
 That percentage accurately reflects the true costs to the consumer.
 (In this example, if the loan had a 10-year term, the APR would be 6.124% .)

 What Is a Typical Student Loan APR?

 For federal student loans, interest rates are determined annually by Congress.
 Federal loans also have a disbursement fee, which is a fee charged when the loan is disbursed.